Funeral service announced for 7-year-old Jazmine Barnes

 Green House International Church is located at 200 W. Greens Road.

-Prior to Tuesday’s funeral, a community rally will be held on Saturday at the parking lot located at 5655 East Sam Houston Parkway.
+Prior to Tuesday’s funeral, a community rally will be held on Saturday..
 The rally starts at noon.

 RELATED ARTICLES: